Renu Kushawaha: Political career

 In the 2014 Lok Sabha elections, Vijay Kumar Singh contested on BJP's ticket from Madhepura constituency.
 But he had to taste defeat.
 In 2019, she resigned from the Bharatiya Janata Party, as she was denied Lok Sabha ticket from Khagaria.
 Her resignation from JDU to join BJP was necessitated by the fact that earlier, she along with four other legislators were suspended by the JDU for anti-party activities.
-She later joined Lok Janshakti Party.
+She later joined Lok Janshakti Party and resigned in April 2024.